Romans to Code-Breakers

 Later in the day, head back to Bletchley railway station and catch the train to Bedford.
 Around 25 minutes into your journey, you'll want to stop off at Ridgmont.

-Here you'll find the Ridgmont Heritage Centre, Tea Room and Gift Shop housed in the old station building.
+Here you'll find the Ridgmont Station Heritage Centre, Tea Room and Gift Shop housed in the old station building, open every Wednesday to Sunday.
 The heritage centre is a small hidden gem packed full of interesting railway artifacts and is well-worth a visit.

 The Gift Shop provides you with a chance to buy souvenirs of your visit alongside other railway related items and the charming Tea Room, in what used to be the women's waiting room, provides tasty homemade treats, a perfect spot for a bite to eat before catching the train back to Bedford.